SmokerRS/url-filter/README.md

 # url-filter

-Filter list of URLs using rules based on URL fields and regex
+Filter list of URLs using rules based on URL fields and re

 ## Installation